fmechant/chrono/README.md

 `chrono` simplifies working with dates, time and moments in time.

 The particular goals of this library are:
-- Make working with dates, times and moments as simple as possible, but not simpler.
+- Make working with dates, time and moments as simple as possible, but not simpler.
 - Prevent common mistakes by making you think what you actually mean, a date or a moment.
-- Be able to use without knowing all the complexities of dates and times
+- Be able to use without knowing all the complexities of dates and time.
 - Make you have fun with time travel :)

 ## Concepts and terminology

+When you work with this library, it is important to understand the concepts and the terminology used.

 ### Moment